kubevirt/user-guide/README.md

 * check_spelling: yaspeller is used to check spelling.
 Feel free to update to the dictionary file as needed (`kubevirt/project-infra/images/yaspeller/.yaspeller.json`).

-* build_image_userguide: mkdocs project does not provide a container image.
+* build_img: mkdocs project does not provide a container image.
 Use this target to build an image packed with python and mkdocs app.  ./docs will be mounted.  ./site will be mounted as tmpfs...changes here are lost.

 * build_image_yaspeller: yaspeller project does not provide a container image.
 User this target to Build an image packed with nodejs and yaspeller app.  ./docs will be mounted.  yaspeller will check content for spelling and other bad forms of English.